 Why is RDP microphone redirection not working?

 RDP (Remote Desktop Protocol) has been really helpful for people who work at home.
-With RDP, people can access transfer important files on their office computer or provide remote support for their clients.
-RDP also enables users to have remote meetings with their colleagues.
+With RDP, people can access and transfer important files on their office computers or provide remote support for their clients.
 But sometimes, problems such as remote desktop no sound may happen.
 This problem probably is caused by RDP microphone redirection not working.